 The Zone of Genius.
 "Talent hits a target no one else can hit; Genius hits a target no one else can see". - Arthur Schopenhauer What is genius?
 It's is an adjective reserved for some of the most revolutionary, influential, and innovative people in history: Albert Einstein, Leonardo DaVinci, Galileo, Marie Curie, Nikola Tesla, and Mozart are a few names that come to mind.
 Most accounts attribute greater intelligence, an unyielding belief in vision, and even a dose of madness to what sets a genius apart.

 Behind the Power Curve. [<< | Prev | Index | Next | >>] Behind the Power CurveOne of life's under-regarded principles is called being Behind the Power Curve (or "on the back side of the power curve").
 The analogy comes from aviation, and is illustrated in this graph, which all would do well to understand: Spelled out, there comes a point when your plane is slowing down that in order to maintain altitude you need to start adding power again.
 Pretty soon you've got the throttle on full, engine working as hard as it can, fuel burning up at maximum rate, and yet you are flying at your slowest possible speed!
+And in fact at that point you are barely hanging in the air and if you cut the power back just a little bit you come tumbling out of the sky.
 Brooks Was Here.
 When we are no longer able to change a situation - we are challenged to change ourselves.

 -Viktor E. Frankl Brooks is a character in the fantastic film, "The Shawshank Redemption. " He went into prison when he was young and left 49 years later when he was an old man who had known nothing more than a life behind bars.
 Upon his release, Brooks finds the world has changed.
+People move faster.
+It becomes too much for Brooks and eventually he considers committing another crime to send him back to what he knows best - the federal penitentary.
+Above the spot where he hangs himself, Brooks carves, "Brooks was here. " Often we run, hide, and self destruct in the face of change.
+It makes me think of the things in our lives that are prisons and the reasons we stay in them.
+We must keep moving.
 The Ultimate Fighter.
 "If people knew how hard I worked to get my mastery, it wouldn't seem so wonderful at all.

 It's human to question and to feel like we may not be able to accomplish a feat.
 The Most Precious Resource.
 Play For the Name On the Front, Not the Name On the Back.
 A good boss makes his men realize they have more ability than they think they have, so that they consistently do better work than they thought they could.” – Charles Erwin Wilson STORY LINE by Rajiv Shah Yesterday, I attended the victory parade for the San Francisco Giants, a baseball team that won its second world championship in the last three years.
 It is tough to win one championship let alone two in the past three years.
-Think Like Einstein.
-“The significant problems we face cannot be solved at the same level of thinking we were at when we created them.” -Albert Einstein The following article is an extract from the book How to Think like Einstein by Scott Thorpe (example of Reframe technique taught in OBT class): The problem Einstein solved that gave us E=mc2 was an old one.
+Even more remarkable is the way they won.
+I love using sports examples in Friday Reflections as I feel there are lessons from them that we can apply to our own lives.

 A generation of scientists had been trying to understand why light always seems to be going at the same speed relative to the observer.
 Their problem went something like “How can nature appear to act that way when we know that it can’t?”
-Always fight your fight.
+They failed because they were looking for an answer that did not exist.
+Einstein simply imagined that time could run faster for one object than for another.
+He asked himself “What would nature be like if it did act the way we observe it to act?”
+Einstein succeeded because he was working on a problem that enabled solution.
+We leave this week's reflection with Alber Einstein himself: Always fight your fight.
 In all my years of coaching, I have never been successful using somebody else’s plays. - Vince Lombardi STORYLINE: Muhammad is not talking, The fight that Ali lost.
 Muhammad Ali was set for his first fight against Leon Spinks, an unknown boxer who had only six major fights in his career.